-Born in Poland on March 6, 1926, events leading to World War II—and the war itself—shaped Wajda’s formative years.
-The aftermath of the War also heavily influenced his film-making career, working under a Communist regime where censorship limited creative production.
-Since censors paid attention more to dialog than images, Wajda slyly filmed his movies accordingly.
+Born in Poland in 1926, events leading to World War II — and the war itself — shaped Wajda’s formative years.
+Then, the aftermath of the War heavily influenced his career in filmmaking, as he worked under a Communist regime where censorship limited all creative production.
+However, since censors paid more attention to dialog than images, Wajda cleverly used imagery instead of words to communicate meaning in his movies.

 The good Lord provided the director with two eyes – one to look into the camera, the other to observe intently everything that is going on around him.
 It is a skill which you should develop and endlessly improve, until you stop making movies (in the case of those trying to make political films this might happen at any moment, so time is running out!)
 For example: when the camera starts running, the director should watch and see simultaneously: